 Our methane and VOC control program consists of installing the emission controls described above, performing inspections, and conducting preventative maintenance and repairs to minimize emissions leakage.
 For example, we have implemented an LDAR program for our well pad and compressor station operations.
 During 2015, we added two fulltime staff members to manage the LDAR program.
-LDAR program inspections utilize a state of the art Forward Looking Infrared camera to identify equipment leaks.
+LDAR program inspections utilize a state of the art Forward Looking Infrared Radar (FLIR) camera to identify equipment leaks.
 Our Operations group has a maintenance program in place, which includes cleaning, greasing and replacing thief hatch seals, and other measures as required to further minimize the potential for leaks, In 2015, we implemented new thief hatch designs with improved seals for our tanks.
 While the LDAR program is not mandatory in all areas of our operations, we have implemented it uniformly across all of our activities.
 We believe that our efforts to date have resulted in a declining volume of methane emissions based on the decreasing number of leaks detected as part of our LDAR program.
 In addition, since 2011 and in accordance with EPA regulations, we have monitored or calculated our GHG emissions, including emissions of methane, and reported them to the EPA on an annual basis.
-Our current report of GHG emissions from covered operations during 2015 will be submitted to the EPA by March 31, 2016.
+Our current report of GHG emissions from covered operations during 2016 will be submitted to the EPA by March 31, 2017.
 Overall, through the use of Green Completions we have seen significant decreases in GHG emissions from our operations.
-Furthermore, we believe that our efforts to comply with the 2012 NSPS Quad O have resulted in us being well positioned to comply with the EPA's recently proposed NSPS Quad Oa regulations to reduce methane and VOC emissions from oil and natural gas operations.
-However, additional compliance measures and expenditures will most likely be required to comply with EPA's proposal, if finalized.
+Furthermore, we believe that our efforts to comply with the 2012 NSPS Quad O have resulted in us being well positioned to comply with the EPA's recently finalized NSPS Quad Oa regulations to reduce methane and VOC emissions from oil and natural gas operations.

-While Congress has from time to time considered legislation to reduce emissions of GHGs, there has not been significant activity in the form of adopted legislation to reduce GHG emissions at the federal level in recent years.
+While Congress has from time to time considered legislation to reduce emissions of GHGs, the prospect for adoption of significant legislation at the federal level to reduce GHG emissions is perceived to be low at this time.
 In the absence of such federal climate legislation, a number of state and regional efforts have emerged that are aimed at tracking and/or reducing GHG emissions by means of cap and trade programs that typically require major sources of GHG emissions, such as electric power plants, to acquire and surrender emission allowances in return for emitting those GHGs.
 Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address GHG emissions would impact our business, any such future laws and regulations imposing reporting obligations on, or limiting emissions of GHGs from, our equipment and operations could require us to incur costs to reduce emissions of GHGs associated with our operations.
-Severe limitations on GHG emissions could also adversely affect demand for the oil and natural gas we produce.
-Finally, it should be noted that some scientists have concluded that increasing concentrations of GHGs in the Earth's atmosphere may produce climate changes that have significant physical effects, such as increased frequency and severity of storms, floods and other climatic events; if any such effects were to occur, they could have an adverse effect on our exploration and production operations.
+Substantial limitations on GHG emissions could also adversely affect demand for the oil and natural gas we produce and lower the value of our reserves.
+Depending on the severity of any such limitations, the effect on the value of our reserves could be significant.
+Finally, it should be noted that a number of scientists have concluded that increasing concentrations of GHGs in the Earth's atmosphere may produce climate changes that have significant physical effects, such as increased frequency and severity of storms, floods, droughts, and other extreme climatic events; if any such effects were to occur, they have the potential to cause physical damage to our assets or affect the availability of water and thus could have an adverse effect on our exploration and production operations.